A production of Possible World 2012-13

 Berlin Project Funds for Cultural Education

-A shortfilm in two parts (2 x 20 min) in German signlanguage and spoken language.
-An Ensemble of 16 teenagers and young adults from Berlin - deaf, hard of hearing, multiple disabled and hearing people set out, partly with absurd actions, partly with poetic views, to explore there immigration background.
+A shortfilm in two parts (2 x 20 min) in German Sign Language and spoken language.
+An ensemble of 16 teenagers and young adults from Berlin - deaf, hard of hearing, multiple disabled and hearing people set out to explore their immigration background, partly with absurd actions, partly with poetic views.

 with Yasemin Akan / Asya Avagynan / Ruyike Chelik / Inara Ilyasova / Hend El-Kadi / Jason Guiranna / Emilia von Heiseler / Simone Jaeger / Erdal Kar / Peter Marty / Trung Duc Nguyen / Bastian Sierich / Thai Van Quoc / Dusan Vujicic / Nikola Vujicic / Frank Weigang / Cordula Zielonka / Evelyn del Corral / Tobias Mühlheim / Marina Ramadani

 DIRECTOR Michaela Caspar / CAMERA AND CUT Jens Kupsch / MUSIC Achim Kubinski / COSTUMES Friebert Schneider, Petra Kubinski / SET Michaela Caspar, Katrin Reutter / SIGN LANGUAGE INTERPRETER Anka Böttcher / LIGHT Marvin Hesse, Michael Plundrich / SOUND Marvin Hesse, Max Neu / ASSISTENCE Sue Brüggeman, Rafael Ugarte Chacón / CAMERA ASSISTENCE Max Neu / PHOTOGRAPHY Anton von Heiseler, Max Neu